How I Found My First Political Campaign Job

 Gain Canvassing Experience

 In my last months of college, graduation staring me in the face, I applied for any job even marginally related to my major.
 I wanted to stay in the St. Louis area if possible, so I researched organizations near me.
 I found a part-time paid canvassing position for a pro-choice organization over the summer on the organization’s online job board.
-I applied right away, was interviewed, and quickly offered a position, despite having no previous canvassing experience.
+I applied right away, interviewed, and received an offer for a position, despite having no previous canvassing experience.

 This position helped me financially support myself while looking for full-time work and gave me valuable experience in persuading strangers to take action.
-After the grant funding for my position ended, my supervisor was able to refer me to a canvassing gig for state legislative candidates.
+After the grant funding for my position ended, my supervisor referred me to a canvassing gig for state legislative candidates.
 This job helped me transition from issue-based advocacy to candidate campaign work.

 Having canvassing experience, whether paid or volunteer, helps make someone a more competitive candidate for other political campaign jobs.
 Try looking for canvassing opportunities in your area by researching issue-based organizations, local campaigns, or campaign consulting firms.
 These can open the door into the type of campaign work you’re most interested in.